Sean Combs Found Guilty On 2 Of 5 Counts In Sex Trafficking Trial

 - Count 5: Transportation for the purpose of prostitution (Victim 2 and others): Guilty (maximum 10 years)

-The jurors announced they had reached a verdict on all counts just before 10 a.m.
+The jurors informed the judge they had reached a verdict on all counts just before 10 a.m.
 Wednesday.
+After announcing the verdicts, the jury left the courtroom just before 10:30 a.m.

 A day earlier, the jury said verdicts had been finalized on four counts, with no verdict reached on the racketeering conspiracy charge.